scikit-rt/scikit-rt/README.md

 - `images`: a list of Image objects to associate with this study (note, Images can also be added to the Study later)
 - `scan_type`: the type of scan correspoding to the Images in `images`, if used (e.g. `CT`); this will determine the name of the directory in which the images are saved when the Patient tree is written.

-E.g. to add one study containing a single synthetic image with one structure:
+E.g. to add one study containing a single synthetic image with one ROI:
 ```
 from skrt.simulation import SyntheticImage